Trade during the Viking Age: Local Trade

 Trade during the Viking Age also took place at the local level, primarily involving agriculture products such as vegetables, grains, and cereals.
 Domestic animals were also traded among local peoples.
 These items were brought into town by farmers and traded for basic necessities, such as tools and clothes, and luxury items, such as glassware and jewelry.

 Merchants

 Viking-age rulers sought to make their towns appealing to long-distance merchants by offering security in exchange for trade.
 Merchants, who risked their goods, freedom, and lives, needed assurance that their ventures would be protected.
 In return, they would pay taxes for this security.
 The revenue generated from these taxes was likely highly valuable, as Scandinavian kings were willing to eliminate competitors and, at times, even actively pursue trade agreements with the Carolingian and Byzantine Empires.
 There were locations in Hedeby, Birka, and Scythia.
-However, it is important to note that these places were also strict of how those merchants interacted with the trade market.
+However, these places were also strict of how those merchants interacted with the trade market.
 An example, includes the Varangian merchants who were only allowed to be in a specific part of Constantinople, enter through a specific gate, not carry any weapons, and not to travel in groups of fifty or more.